truenas/documentation/content/CORE/UIReference/Services/TFTPScreen.md

 ---
 title: "TFTP Screen"
+description: "TFTP service on the TrueNAS"
 weight: 140
 tags:
 - coreftp
 - coretftp
+- coresftp
 ---

 The **TFTP** service screen configures the directory, connection, access and other auxillary parameters for TFPT service on the TrueNAS.